antmicro/zephyr-fpga-controller-examples/README.md

 # Example 2: programming the FPGA using the Zephyr shell

 This sample demonstrates how to use the FPGA driver API along with the Serial loader subsystem in Zephyr Shell.
-Currently, the sample works with [Quicklogic Quickfeather board](https://github.com/QuickLogic-Corp/quick-feather-dev-board).
+Currently, the sample works with [QuickLogic QuickFeather board](https://github.com/QuickLogic-Corp/quick-feather-dev-board).

 ## Requirements